SUDARSHANCHAUDHARI/focuspulse-privacy-policy/README.md

 # Privacy Policy for FocusFlow Android App

-This repository contains the privacy policy for the FocusFlow Android application.
+This repository contains the privacy policy for the FocusPulse Android application.

 ## Privacy Policy